slidesk/slidesk-doc/docs/internationalisation/intro.md

 # Internationalisation

 With SliDesk, you can manage multiple languages in your presentation.
-A list of available languages will appear in the top right-hand corner.
+Then you can choose your presentation language with the `--lang` option.

 To do this, you need to create `XX.lang.json` files.